AL0YSI0US/templates/README.md

                                                      + Ethics
                                                      + Accountability
                                                      + Healing Generational trauma
+                                                     + skateboarding
+                                                     + the arts
+                                                     + my kids ability to thrive
+                                                     + my communities ability to thrive

                                                      ...and the intersection of liberation and the tech industry for a Black bodied disabled humxn such as myself.